AggieRamon/HrApp/README.md

 ## Database (Postgresql)

-You must manually download and configure the postgresql database.
+You must manually install and configure the postgresql database.
 Below are the tables, and associated fields that need to be created

 * users
     * firstname